Server Install - Docker Image

 *** Using hostname from environment: 198.51.100.100

 At the end of the install script you will be asked to generate signed SSL certificates.
-This is recommended, but if you are running Sandfly on internal systems it may not be possible to use the built-in script to do this and you can skip this step.
+This is recommended, but if Sandfly is running on internal systems it may not be possible to use the built-in script to do this and this step can be skipped.

-If the system has access to the Internet and can be reached on port 80, you can use the built-in script to make signed certs for you.
-You can generate a signed certificate for the server using the Let's Encrypt service from the EFF.
-This will stop you from having SSL errors when connecting to the UI with a modern browser.
+If the system has access to the Internet and can be reached on port 80, use the built-in script to make signed certs.
+A signed certificate can be generated for the server using the Let's Encrypt service from the EFF.
+Having this will stop the SSL errors when connecting to the UI with a modern browser.

 Yes, the server needs to be reachable by the EFF certificate generation process on the HTTP port (80).

-You can block this port again after you receive your certificate from Let’s Encrypt, but it must be open during the generation process.
+This port can be blocked after receiving the certificate from Let’s Encrypt, however, the port must be open during the generation process.

 Make sure that the hostname is legitimate and port 80 can be reached from the Internet.
 The Let's Encrypt service will not sign any certificate for servers that are not reachable on the Internet.

-signed key using EFF's Let's Encrypt Bot.
-Answer below if you'd like to do
+signed certificate with Let's Encrypt.
+Answer below if you'd like to do this.

 Signed Certificate Install